amy324/Portfolio/README.md

 - Modular Structure: Scalable and maintainable with distinct modules.
 - Database Interaction: Seamless connection to MySQL databases for storing and retrieving results.
 - Customizable Analysis & Python Script Integration: Users can run custom scripts, integrating Python or Golang commands.
+- Includes an completed Python script as an example which performs logistic regression analysis after parsing CSV data.
+- Machine Learning with sklearn in Python script
 - Command-Line Interface: Utilizes Cobra library for user-friendly interactions.